-While spicy shrimp tacos with cilantro slaw may seem like a summer food, we eat them all year round.
+While spicy shrimp tacos with cilantro slaw may seem like a summer food or a great choice for Taco Tuesday, we eat them all year round.
 They are especially good to eat on the patio and the weather has been nice to do that.
 I might even make a margarita to go along with it.
 I'll just sniff a bottle of coconut suntan lotion, close my eyes and pretend it is summer again.
 My family loves shrimp tacos so much that we eat them almost every week.

 These tacos are a perfect week night dinner because they are so easy and quick to cook.
 The whole meal can be put on your table in less than half an hour.
 I like to serve some Mexican rice on the side to make a complete dinner.
 It doesn't hurt to have fresh strawberry mojitos with this dinner either.
 It will be another reason to make me dream about summer.

 These tacos are so fresh tasting due to the lime squeezed on the shrimp.
 I can fit a whole pound of them on my stove top grill so lots of tacos can be made at once.
 Cook the shrimp with a nice sear on them and the tacos will have a slight smoky flavor.

 Come this summer, I will be cooking shrimp outside.
 But all winter I will be eating shrimp tacos made on my inside grill with a strawberry mojito and hoping for summer to come quick.